ENNY26/cuny-share/ENVIRONMENT_SETUP.md

   - For local: Check that SMTP credentials are set correctly
   - Check server startup logs for email configuration warnings
 - **SMTP connection timeout in production**: This is common on hosting platforms.
 Switch to Resend API by setting `RESEND_API_KEY` environment variable
+- **Resend domain verification error**: If you see "domain is not verified" error:
+  - The system will automatically retry with `onboarding@resend.dev` (check logs)
+  - To use a custom sender: Verify your domain at https://resend.com/domains
+  - Note: Gmail, Yahoo, and other common email domains cannot be verified - use your own domain or the default sender
 - **Environment variables not loading**: Restart your dev server after creating/updating `.env` files